-Patients often will complain of bugs biting them.
-Many will see the bugs or have detailed stories about the life cycle of the bugs that are infesting their skin.
+Patients often will complain of “bugs” biting them.
+They feel them.
+Many will see “bugs” and may have detailed stories about the life cycle of the “bugs” that are infesting their skin.
 It is rare that someone with such complaints actually has real bugs.
 Instead it is most often a fixed delusion.

 Unfortunately, most patients go from doctor to doctor over many years and never accept treatment.
 This is terrible as the delusion can consume people and significantly impact their lives.
 In many cases, close contacts will get the same delusion as well.
 Many of these patients are intelligent people with no psychiatric issues, just this one delusion that can be corrected with medication.

 Margellons disease is similar except patients see fibers coming out of their skin.
 While there have been rare reports of a systemic illness precipitating this disease, nearly all cases appear to be purely psychological.
 If there is an underlying disease, such as Lyme disease or peptic ulcer disease, one should treat that first and see if the skin symptoms disappear.
 Sometimes they do and sometimes they do not.

 There are many “Morgellons patient groups” that patients find on their own.
 They are full of people with similar symptoms, all with the same story that they have been to so many doctors and no one can help them for years.
 This only reinforces the patient’s belief that there is a “need” to kill the “bugs” or figure out the cause of the fibers and further delays them from getting real help.